 Equipment

 - Mix the sauce.
 Preheat your oven to 400°F/200°C (fan).
-In a baking dish or ovenproof skillet, whisk together ⅓ cup peanut butter, 1 tablespoon gochujang paste, 1 tablespoon sweet chili jam, 1 tablespoon soy sauce, 2 teaspoons fish sauce and coconut milk until smooth and creamy.
+In a baking dish or ovenproof skillet, whisk together ⅓ cup peanut butter, 1 tablespoon gochujang paste, 1 tablespoon sweet chili jam, the ginger, garlic, 1 tablespoon soy sauce, 2 teaspoons fish sauce and coconut milk until smooth and creamy.

 - Assemble the bake.
 Scatter the edamame beans and chopped bok choy into the sauce and mix them through.
 Arrange the frozen dumplings snugly in a single layer in the sauce.
 You want them roughly half covered in the sauce to keep them nice and juicy in the oven.